Want 5 quick ways to improve as a podcast host or guest?

 Find Out Which Shows Offer the Best ROI

-Once you’ve your tracking sheet set up, the next step is to figure out which shows you’re getting better ROI.
+Once you’ve your tracking sheet set up, the next step is to figure out which shows you’re getting better ROI as a podcast guest.
 Find out the lead magnet that gives you the most bang for your buck, so to speak.

 For this, we use a simple tool called Pretty Links.
 This is a plugin added to the backend of WordPress to allow you to create easy-to-remember, unique links that are specific to the podcast interview.
 Let’s say you were going to be a podcast guest on Entrepreneurs, you’d create your link (yourwebsite.com/entrepreneur).